trampgeek/jobe/README.md

 and Java have been
 tested at this stage, and untested code exists to support C++ and Matlab.

+File PUTs are supported but not POSTs.
+When used by CodeRunner, file IDs are MD5 checksums of the file contents.

 The Computer Science quiz server at the University of Canterbury switched to exclusive use of the Jobe sandbox in early July 2014.
-At the time of writing (March 2015) it has run tens of thousands of Python3, C and Octave jobs unattended since then with only a few minor bug fixes.
+In the year since then it has run many tens of thousands of Python3, C and Octave jobs unattended with only a few minor early bug fixes.

 Sandboxing is fairly basic.
 It uses the [domjudge](http://domjudge.org) *runguard* program to run student jobs with restrictions on resource